YovchoKalev/vue.js-forum/forum/README.md

 -Delete post if it is yours
 -Edit post if it is yours
 -Comment post
--Delete post if it is yours
+-Delete comment if it is yours